 McMahon’s record setting career in Provo was all the Chicago Bears needed to take him with the fifth overall selection of the 1982 NFL Draft.

-However, his selection by the Bears was a bit of a shock as he expected to be drafted by Baltimore.
+His selection by the Bears was a bit of a shock as McMahon expected to be drafted by Baltimore.